 Stacy Marr

-Stacy has been creating stories since she was five years old.
+Stacy has been creating stories since she was five.
 She drew numerous pictures, and her father transcribed the story as the action unfolded on each page.
 Thus began Stacy’s writing career.

 Her third-grade teacher was so impressed with one of Stacy’s short stories that she sent it to a well-known publisher for publication.
-With her teachers’ and mentors’ encouragement, she continued writing, and her poems and short stories were published in the school’s newsletter.
+With encouragement from her teachers and mentors, she continued writing, and her poems and short stories were published in the school’s newsletter.

 In 2013, Stacy began blogging about her humanitarian trip to Ghana, West Africa.
 Her stories gained the attention of the non-profit organization CMoma (now Kidsave), where she became a contributing writer.

 Stacy is a member of the National Association of Memoir Writers and the Independent Writers of Southern California.
-She has several writing projects currently in development.
-When she’s not writing, Stacy enjoys hiking, painting, theatre, and volunteering at organizations within her community.
+She has several writing projects in development, including her current manuscript, which she recently completed.
+When she’s not writing, Stacy enjoys hiking, theater, and volunteering within her community.
+You can find more of Stacy’s writing on her blog or by subscribing to her newsletter below.